Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 Final JOB: [3-AcquireWellToGivenEqDiaSE.](3-AcquireWellToGivenEqDiaSE.bin)

 To get below SE < 0.1 it took 8 and 9 frames for the two wells and 384 and 480 objects respectively.
-This is because the simulator has two frames - one with more wells than the other - and as we acquired only two wells one had constantly more objcts for every capture than the other.
+This is because the simulator has two frames - one with more wells than the other - and as we acquired only two wells one had constantly more objects for every capture than the other.

 ![GA3 Check well SE results](images/46-GA3_CheckWellSE_results.png)

 The GA3 for checking the SE had to be slightly modified:
 - AccumRecords should be over *all* loops (Time and Well loop) and
-- Reduce node should group over multipoint index in order to reduce over it.
+- Reduce node should group over multi-point index in order to reduce over it.

 ![GA3: recipe](images/47-GA3_CheckWellSE.png)